nikfrank/checkers-cp-workshop/README.md

 ```

+#### test the Board for onClick accuracy

+[the introduction documentation for enzyme](https://airbnb.io/enzyme/) has some pretty good getting started guide examples

+what we should do here to start is `mount` a `Board` Component

 - read utility functions, refactor them for legibility

-#### test the Board for onClick accuracy

-#### test the entire 2p local flow
+- test the entire 2p local flow

-#### move the computer player logic to "network" layer
+- move the computer player logic to "network" layer
   - ie refactor chooseCpMove from makeCpMove

-#### mock the network layer and test the cp mode
+- mock the network layer and test the cp mode

 ---
 ---

-#### integrate to the game server (large next section of the course)
+- integrate to the game server (large next section of the course)